-Key management received the following remuneration during the period, which is included in employee benefits expenses:
+Key management received the following remuneration during the year, which is included in employee benefits expenses:

-'000 GEL 30 June 2019 30 June 2018 Salaries and bonuses 519 527
+'000 GEL 30 June 2020 30 June 2019 Salaries and bonuses 456 519

-(b) Other related party transactions
+(c) Other related party transactions

 (i) Transactions with the Government

 The Group transacts in its daily operations with a number of entities that are either controlled, jointly controlled or under significant influence of the Government of Georgia.
 The Group has opted to apply the exemption in IAS 24 Related Party Disclosures that allows the presentation of reduced related party disclosures regarding transactions with government-related entities.